Healthy and Easy Split Yellow Moong Dal Dosa Recipe

-- Add dal and coconut to a blender jar with little water.
+- Add the dal and coconut to a blender jar with a little water.

-- Blend it till smooth with a consistency similar to dosa batter.
-Do not add more water after the grinding is done.
-It has to be made to the right consistency while grinding.
+- Blend till smooth with a consistency similar to dosa batter.
+Do not add more water after the grinding is done; it has to be made to the right consistency while grinding.
 This makes your dosa crispy.

-- After grinding, add finely chopped green chilies and hing to the batter and mix well.
+- After grinding, add the finely chopped green chilies and hing to the batter and mix well.

 - Smear oil or ghee over the pan and heat it.

-- When it is smoky hot, pour one ladle of batter and spread the batter to make thin dosa by spreading the batter evenly with the back of the spoon.
-Starting from the center, spiral outward until evenly spread.
+- When the oil is smoky hot, pour in one ladleful of batter and spread the batter evenly with the back of the spoon to make a thin dosa.
+Starting from the center, spiral outward until the batter is evenly spread.

-- When the batter begins to dry, flip and toast the dosa on the other side using flat spatula.
-Cook for few seconds.
+- When the batter begins to dry, flip the dosa to the other side using a flat spatula.
+Toast it for a few seconds.

-- Serve hot with your favorite chutney.
+- Serve the dosa hot with your favorite chutney.
 It goes well with coconut chutney.

-- If you want to make crispy dosas, just soak dal for 15-30 minutes.
-Soaking for a longer time could make the dosas less crispy and softer.
+- If you want to make crispy dosas, just soak the dal for 15 to 30 minutes.
+Soaking for a longer time could make the dosas softer.

-- If you soak the dal for longer time, still you can make it crispier, then add few tablespoon of rice or rice flour to retain the crispiness.
+- If you soak the dal for a longer time, you can still make them crispy.
+Just add a few tablespoons of rice or rice flour to retain the crispiness.

-- No need to ferment the batter for this dosa.
+- There's no need to ferment the batter for this dosa.

-- You can top dosa with fried onions and carrots.
+- You can top the dosas with fried onions and carrots.
 This is optional.

 - You can make soft or crispy dosas from this batter by adjusting the flame and timing.
-Fry in a low flame gives you crispy dosas.
+Frying over a low flame gives you crispy dosas.